atsaloli/cicd/gitlab-ci/01-setting-up-ci/10-installing-gitlab-ce.md

 GitLab CE is the Community Edition (open source) of GitLab.

 There is also GitLab EE (Enterprise Edition) which comes with additional features and commercial support.
-(We are a GitLab EE reseller, and offer a discounted price to our students.)
+(I am a GitLab EE reseller, and offer a discount to my students.)

 ## Creating a host

-Note: GitLab recommends installing Runner Server on dedicated hosts (separate from the GitLab Server).
+Note: GitLab recommends installing Runner Server on dedicated hosts.

-In this tutorial, I put GitLab Server and Runner Server on the the same host for convenience.
+In this tutorial, we put GitLab Server and Runner Server on the the same host for convenience.

-Provision the host on a public cloud (e.g., Joyent or AWS).
+Provision the host on a public cloud (e.g., Joyent or AWS) or on your VM if you were provided one.
 Here are the Joyent parameters I use:

 - Data center: us-west-1 (closest to me)
 - Hardware Virtual Machine (to run Docker inside the VM)